Siphon880gh/devbrain/Scraping/Scrape circle.so/Scrape videos circle.so/_Scrape videos circle.so - Decided download multiple files (mp4 direct files).md

 }
 ```

-It would automatically go to the next lessons one at a time and download:
+After running this script in the Puppeteer IDE, the browser would automatically go to the next lessons one at a time:
 ![[Pasted image 20251123223515.png]]

 ![[Pasted image 20251123223537.png]]